Columbus Symphony Orchestra: History

 After a two-year search, management named Junichi Hirokami as the orchestra's sixth music director on June 1, 2006.
-In 2008, the orchestra experienced a severe financial crisis, resulting in an extended labor dispute centering around a proposal by the orchestra's board to reduce the number of full-time musicians from 53 to 31.
-The summer pops season was canceled and the orchestra's musicians staged a series of independent concerts during the orchestra's suspension of activities, conducted by Siciliani and Hirokami.
+In 2008, the orchestra faced a severe financial crisis, resulting in an extended labor dispute centering around a proposal by the orchestra's board to reduce the number of full-time musicians from 53 to 31.
+The summer pops season was canceled, and the orchestra's musicians staged a series of independent concerts during the orchestra's suspension of activities, conducted by Siciliani and Hirokami.
 The orchestra's troubles received national attention with articles appearing in The Plain Dealer in Cleveland, The Cincinnati Enquirer, The New York Times, The Wall Street Journal, and other publications.
 During the orchestra's 2008 financial crisis, Hirokami strongly supported the musicians, which caused strained relations between him and the orchestra's board and management.
 On November 13, 2008, in a letter to the orchestra's musicians, Hirokami announced that the board of the Columbus Symphony Orchestra had dismissed him from his post, effective immediately.
 Herbig returned as the orchestra's de facto principal guest conductor, though without that formal title, and musical adviser.

 On September 22, 2008, management announced that the board and musicians of the CSO ratified a new contract that allowed a truncated 2008-2009 concert season to proceed following five months of silence.
 The new contract preserved the orchestra's 53 full-time positions but reduced salaries by about 27 percent.
-Further cuts in management expense reduced the annual budget by a total of $2.7 million for a new annual budget of $9.5 million.
+Further cuts in management expense reduced the annual budget by a total of $2.7 million, for a new annual budget of $9.5 million.
 The concessions were, according to news reports, in the interest of preserving the orchestra.
 Following the dispute, the symphony board selected Martin Inglis, as its new chairman.
 Subsequently, executive director Tony Beadle left the organization.
 Roland Valliere, began his tenure with as executive director of the orchestra on August 3, 2009.
 During the 2009–2010 season, the Columbus Symphony resumed performing a full season of classical and pops concerts, its first since the dispute.

 Jean-Marie Zeitouni served as music director from 2010 to 2014.
 The orchestra's seventh music director, appointed in 2014, is Rossen Milanov.
 The noted Bulgarian conductor assumed his duties full-time beginning with the 2015–2016 season.
 In July 2016, rapper Nelly performed with the Columbus Symphony Orchestra.
 In 2019, the Ohio State University Marching Band performed with the group during an annual event hosted by Nationwide Insurance, Picnic with the Pops.